-They can also help you apply for the Age Pension and give you details about fees to do with moving into aged care facilities.
+FIS officers can help you apply for the Age Pension.
+They can also give you details about fees to do with moving into aged care facilities.

 Ask a FIS officer if your decision to retire affects your eligibility for Age Pension.
 You have to meet an income and assets test when you claim Age Pension.
 Your decisions about selling or handing over your farm to your family may impact this.